huntdatacenter/docs/docs/coordination/faq.md

 ### Can we terminate our lab?

-Yes.
-[Contact us](/contact) for a termination order.
-When the signed order is registered, we will restore access to your lab so you can prepare your data evacuation.
-Data will be available for evacuation until 1.
-April (90 days) and then destroyed (ref.
+Yes, labs that can be terminated (deleted).
+We recommend that you [contact us](/contact) for a dialogue before you terminate labs to tune expectations.
+Related to the 1.
+January deadline, labs can be terminated in two ways: (1) Labs that don't intend to resign agreements will automatically be terminated 1.
+January.
+Data will be made available for evacuation until 1.
+April (90 days) before the lab is deleted (ref.
 [Resolution 5(e)](https://assets.hdc.ntnu.no/assets/tingweek/hunt-cloud-tingweek4-resolutions.pdf#page=4)).
+(2) Labs where you send us a signed [lab deletion order](/agreements/downloads/#lab-deletion-order) will be deleted as soon as practically possible.